paldhous/ucsc/2020/multimedia-journalism/md/data-processing-r.md

 ### Install and load R packages

-Much of the power of R comes from the thousands of "packages" written by its community of open source contributors.
-These are optimized for specific statistical, graphical or data-processing tasks.
+Much of the power of R comes from the thousands of "packages" written by its community of contributors.
+These are optimized for specific statistical, graphical, or data-processing tasks.
 To see what packages are available in the basic distribution of R, select the `Packages` tab in the panel at bottom right.
 To find packages for particular tasks, try searching Google using appropriate keywords and the phrase "R package."

 In this class, we will work with two incredibly useful packages developed by [Hadley Wickham](http://hadley.nz/), chief scientist at RStudio:

 - **[readr](https://readr.tidyverse.org/)** Reads and writes CSV and other text files.
 - **[dplyr](https://dplyr.tidyverse.org/)** Processes and analyzes data, using the operations we discussed in the first class.

-These and several other useful packages have been combined into a super-package called the **[tidyverse](https://www.tidyverse.org/)**.
+These and several other useful packages have been combined into a super-package called the **[tidyverse](https://www.tidyverse.org/)**, which have a common underlying grammar.

 To install a package, click on the `Install` icon in the `Packages` tab, type its name into the dialog box, and make sure that `Install dependencies` is checked, as some packages will only run correctly if other packages are also installed.
 Click `Install` and all of the required packages should install: